Course Descriptions

 Ed.
 612 - ART AND DESIGN

-The objective of this course is to provide both new and experienced AP® Art and Design teachers with an understanding of the requirements of the updated course and portfolios.
+This course aims to provide both new and experienced AP® Art and Design teachers with an understanding of the requirements of the updated course and portfolios.
 This course is designed to assist high school teachers of AP® Art and Design in understanding, planning, and teaching the course while assessing student progress.
 The goal is to prepare students to develop their portfolios successfully.
 The rubrics for each section of the three portfolios will be reviewed.
 By the end of the session, teachers will be more effective in evaluating their students’ work and assisting them in achieving higher AP® scores.

 An emphasis will be placed on ideation and strategies for assisting students in selecting Sustained Investigation topics that are viable and inventive.
 Studio sessions will be dedicated to developing a mini-investigation using action research, inquiry, and exploration.
 Participants will engage in the same kind of creative problem-solving that they will ask of their students.

 The format of the Institute will include informal lectures, digital presentations, and studio activities.
 All participants will be encouraged to share best practices, and some exercises will be completed in small groups.
-Group critiques and activities will be conducted with an emphasis on the process and developing a theme or idea that can generate continued investigation.
+Group critiques and activities will emphasize the process and develop a theme or idea that can generate continued investigation.
 Participants should be prepared to share their innovative approaches with other workshop members.
 Museum experience will provide curriculum ideas and add strategies to enhance student artwork.

 Participants can expect to: